anxin16/Capstone-Project-3/Capstone_Report/readme.md

 * __Subset data__

 Because text analysis is very time cosumming, we just use subset of the dataset to go through our process of text normalization, feature engineering and machine learning.
-When all are set, we can use whole dataset or other bigger dataset to get better model.

-So we select reviews before 2012 as our sub dataset.
-There are 16434 records in it.
+So we select the first 30,000 reviews as our sub dataset.
 Distribution of the ratings is as following:
 ```
 Rating
-1      690
+1     1070
-2      861
+2     1541
-3     1518
+3     2842
-4     3363
+4     6042
-5    10002
+5    18505
 ```

 ## III.
 Pre-processing —— Text Normalization